 FAMU students have at their disposal classic film technology (16mm and 35mm) as well as modern digital scanning and post-production equipment.
 Photography students have at their disposal the Studio of the Department of Photography and studios both in the main building of FAMU and in the AMU building in Malá Strana and Beroun.

-FAMU has six accredited study programs and eleven departments, which teach 12 programs in Czech and 4 programs in English.
-The departments are: Department of Directing; Department of Documentary Film; Department of Cinematography; Department of Editing; Department of Photography; Department of Sound; Department of Animated Film; Department of Scriptwriting and Dramaturgy; Center for Audiovisual Studies; FAMU International.
+FAMU has six accredited study programs and twelve departments, which teach 12 programs in Czech and 4 programs in English.
+The departments are: Department of Directing; Department of Documentary Film; Department of Cinematography; Department of Editing; Department of Photography; Department of Sound; Department of Animated Film; Department of Scriptwriting and Dramaturgy; Center for Audiovisual Studies; FAMU International; Department of Game Design.